More than 190 Companies Expected at WPI Career Fair

 WPI Sports & Recreation Center, 100 Institute Road, Worcester

-Employers representing a range of industries from New England and beyond will participate, from technology giants such as EMC Corp. and United Technologies Corp. to defense contractors, construction contractors, manufacturing firms, the software industry, and companies reflecting new majors at WPI, such as robotics engineering and interactive media and game development.
+Employers representing a range of industries from New England and beyond will participate, from technology giants such as EMC Corp. and United Technologies Corp. to defense contractors, construction contractors, manufacturing firms, the software industry, and companies reflecting new majors at WPI, such as Robotics Engineering and Interactive Media & Game Development.

 Among the range of participating companies are AIG, an international insurance organization; retail branding leader Avery Dennison; aerospace and defense firm BAE Systems; sports website DraftKings; computer hardware company EMC; food industry’s Frito Lay; consumer company iRobot; software giant Microsoft Corp., and many small and mid-sized companies in this region.
 For a complete roster of participating companies, visit the Career Development Center’s Career Fair participants page.